-Ubuntu is the most popular Linux-based operating system in the market.
+Ubuntu is the most popular Linux distro.
 Its open-source nature makes it an appealing OS for developers who are given to experimenting and having control over their systems to a much greater degree than Windows or macOS allows.

 Best Free VPN Services for Ubuntu